Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

-Studying the right-side blade is sufficient for most purposes, but all of the results in this sub-section are also true for the left-side blade by symmetry from Lemma \ref{reflect}.
-It is often only important that an entry in the number wall is zero or nonzero, with its exact value in the latter case being irrelevant, whence this definition: \begin{definition} Let $W(S)$ be the number wall of a sequence $S$.
-The \textbf{shape} of $W(S)$ is a two dimensional array with the same width and height as $W(S)$ where every non-zero entry has been replaced with the same symbol.
-In other words, the shape of a number wall shows only where its zero entries are located.
+It is often only important that an entry in the number wall is zero or nonzero, with its exact value in the latter case being irrelevant, whence this definition: \begin{definition} Let $W_q(\mathbf{S})$ be the number wall of a (finite or infinite) sequence $\mathbf{S}$ over a field $\F_q$.
+The \textbf{profile} of $W_q(\mathbf{S})$ is a two dimensional array with the same width and height as $W_q(\mathbf{S})$ where every non-zero entry has been replaced with the same symbol.
+In other words, the profile of a number wall shows only where its zero entries are located.

+\end{definition} This definition allows for dot diagrams to distinguish between zero and nonzero entries without worrying about specific values.